nadirdurrani/nadirdurrani.github.io/_news/announcement_2.md

 inline: false
 ---

 <h2 style="color: green">Oct—Dec 2022</h2> We developed an analysis platform for annotating deep NLP models.
-A demo paper titled "ConceptX: A Framework for Latent Concept Analysis" has been accepted to appear at the AAAI 2023.
+A demo paper titled <a href="https://alt.qcri.org/~ndurrani/pubs/AAAI23.pdf"> ConceptX: A Framework for Latent Concept Analysis </a> has been accepted to appear at the AAAI 2023.

 A paper titled <a href="https://alt.qcri.org/~ndurrani/pubs/BlackBox22.pdf"> Post-hoc analysis of Arabic transformer models </a> has been accepted to appear at the workshop on Black-box NLP.